Clare, Queensland: Education

 Clare State School is a government primary (Prep-6) school for boys and girls on Larkin Street.
 In 2016, the school had an enrolment of 23 students with 2 teachers and 5 non-teaching staff (2 full-time equivalent).
 In 2018, the school had an enrolment of 19 students with 2 teachers (1 full-time equivalent) and 6 non-teaching staff (3 full-time equivalent).

 There are no secondary schools in Clare.
 The nearest government secondary school is Home Hill State High School in Home Hill to the north-east.

+Amenity

+The Clare post office is at 18 George Road.